davidson-ben/davidson-ben.github.io/content/post/OSM2026/index.md

 reading_time: false
 ---

-Ahdead of the AGU Ocean Sciences Meeting in Glasgow, I had the opportunity to explore the beauty of the Norwegian winter.
+Ahead of the AGU Ocean Sciences Meeting in Glasgow, I had the opportunity to explore the beauty of the Norwegian winter.
 A fjord cruise in the Arctic Circle, exploring the Tromsø Polaria, and driving our own team of sled dogs were just a few of the highlights of the trip.
 While I wasn't explicitly doing research on this trip, I learned so much about the Arctic environment.
 It was a wonderful respite ahead of the conference!

 At OSM, and I had so much fun connecting with peer scientists from around the globe.
 Hearing about novel research sparked some new ideas for me.
 I was incredibly excited to share my own work, discussing a recent submission to JGR: Oceans and the extensions to debris transport in the swash zone.
 I presented “The Flow and Transport of Solutes and Marine Debris in the Swash Zone: Measurements and Modeling in Large Scale Experiments” during the Nearshore Processes Oral Session.